What is a data pipeline?

 You put together a great team, but you are still unhappy with their delivery.
-A big reason here could be that their time is being unproductively spent on data wrangling instead of on data modeling and analysis.
+A big reason here could be that their time is being unproductively spent on data wrangling instead of on data modelling and analysis.

 Types of data pipeline solutions

-Data pipeline solutions have been traditionally called as ETL solutions.
+Data pipeline solutions have been traditionally called ETL solutions.
 ETL stands for Extract, Transform, and Load.
-Over the years, the complex ETL tools have given way to more nimble, easily configurable, and analyst friendly tools which are typically called cloud data pipeline solutions or ELT solutions.
+Over the years, the complex ETL tools have given way to more nimble, easily configurable, and analyst friendly tools, which are typically called cloud data pipeline solutions or ELT solutions.
 There are a wide variety of data pipeline solutions available in the market today.
 They cater to different use cases, and each one has its strengths and weaknesses.
-It is not uncommon for businesses to use a combination of these tools to fulfill their business requirements.
+It is not uncommon for businesses to use a combination of these tools to fulfil their business requirements.

 The list below highlights some of the popular types of data pipelines available in the market.

 Open source solutions have traditionally been the go-to for developers and companies that were trying to avoid the more expensive Enterprise-grade data pipeline solutions.
 These tools traditional require technical know-how from the team and are often supported only by the community.